-Read this flyer with hours and locations of the court's SHC/FLF offices.
+Read this flyer with hours and location of the court's SHC/FLF office.

 No. Just come in when we are open.
 You’ll get a number when you arrive.
 We help people on a first come, first serve basis.
 People arrive early for help, before the courthouse opens.